 Scammers usually contact people out of the blue, if you are contacted by anyone and you haven't asked them to get in touch, then that is almost certainly a scam.
 Cold calling about pensions is illegal in the UK.

 Scammers will often contact savers offering free reviews, returns that are guaranteed or higher than you would expect, the ability to release your pension as cash, or different and unusual investments.
 If you are the victim of a scam you will lose all of your savings and not be able to get them back.
 You will also face a tax bill of up to 55% of the money you have lost.

-The Pensions Regulator has published this booklet about scams and how to spot them.
+The FCA has published this booklet about scams and how to spot them.

 Fri - 9am-4.30pm.

 +44 (0)118 378 7121